Spirent/openperf/doc/modules/tvlp.md

 ## Configuration

-Configuration primarily consists of a lists of time offsets and values for configuraton options for Block, Memory, CPU and Packet generators.
+Configuration primarily consists of lists of time offsets and values for configuraton options for Block, Memory, CPU and Packet generators.

 Additionally, clients may specify a specific UTC ISO8601-formatted time to start replaying the configured profile.